xward/ragent_bay/exts/protogen/protocol_generator/doc/Protocol_file_description.md

 * "way": "toDevice" or "toServer".
 * "message_type" (string): a message name that will carry the data of this shot.
 The message "_way" must be compatible with the sequence "way".
-* "received_callback" (string): a callback trigerred on the received when it receives the message.
+* "received_callback" (string): a callback trigerred on the receiver when it receives the message.

 If the shot is not the end of the sequence, the field "next_shots" (array of strings) must also be defined.
 It is an array that defines which messages can be sent in response to this shot.
 Each element in this array must be a message name.